 The thing is, you can’t always catch when this occurs.
 Your entire window may not show signs of deterioration; it may be a small section that lies beyond of the spots where you regularly interact with your window frames.
 But the effects of this little spot can spread.

 If you find any of these problems with your current windows, you have reason to replace them.
 If you can’t find any of these problems, it still behooves you to get a professional inspection.
 It’s much more costly to deal with problems after the fact that to do preventative maintenance, so call U.S. Window and Door to get the hands-on help you need.

 Remember, the most cost-effective way to deal with potential window problems is to take care of them before they become an issue in the first place.
-While you’re at it, talk to our professional team about the advantages of vinyl or wood windows.
+While you’re at it, talk to our professional team about the advantages of vinyl windows.
 There have been tons of engineering advancements in the field over the last few years, and some of those advancements involve saving you money and offering more protection from the elements.